imaginerio/omeka-s-docker/README.md

 $ sudo docker-compose rm
 ```

-Remark: this will NOT delete the volumes (omeka-files, omeka-config, gramps, and db).
+Remark: this will NOT delete the volumes (omeka, mariadb, and db).
 If you launch again "sudo docker-compose up -d", the volumes will be re-used.

 To login into a container: